13 Focused Assessment: Nutritional Assessment

 1. Obtain health history

-• Medical dietary requirements (for example, Gluten-free diet for history of celiac disease)
+• Medical dietary requirements: For example, gluten-free diet for a history of celiac disease.

 Dietary and nutritional differences can be found among racial and socioeconomic groups.